 Status: Ongoing.
 There is one currently active and approved capital project funded by the Stormwater Enterprise Fund.
 It is for infrastructure improvements in the West Main Street vicinity.
-A construction bid is planned for release in mid-March.
+A construction bid was released in mid-March; bids are due on April 18th.
 This project will divert some of the runoff generated along High Street out to Main Street instead of the current conveyance route along Goldston Ave. and continuing through downstream private properties.
 Staff continue with future project planning and development work; recommendations have been passed on for the annual update to the Capital Improvement Program.
 The condition assessment work referenced in #6 is an important aspect of this work.
 Staff are also working to identify new green stormwater infrastructure opportunities for Town maintained rights of way and facilities.